 Two individual topplings in the truncated $\alpha$-stable sandpile do not commute, but the sandpile is \textit{Abelian} in the sense that the limiting distribution does not depend on the ordering of topplings.
 This is the subject of Proposition \ref{abelianprop}.

-In the truncated $\alpha$-stable divisible sandpile, as in the classical sandpile model, we use the \textit{odometer function} as the fundamental tool to identify the limiting mass distribution.
-The odometer function measures the total amount of mass emitted from the point $x\in\bb{Z}^2$, counted with repetitions:
+In the truncated $\alpha$-stable divisible sandpile, as in the classical sandpile model studied in \cite{Levine1} and \cite{Levine2}, we use the \textit{odometer function} as the fundamental tool to identify the limiting mass distribution.
+The odometer function measures the total amount of mass emitted from the point $x\in\mathbb{Z}^2$, counted with repetitions:

 Also as a consequence of the Abelian property, the odometer function does not depend on the order of the topplings.
-The total mass received by site $x$ from other lattice points throughout the toppling procedure, is equal to $\sum_{y\in B_M^{::}\cup\partial B_M^{::}}p_1(y)u(x+y)$, hence
+The total mass received by site $x$ from other lattice points throughout the toppling procedure is equal to